-All children not collected within 10 minutes are brought into school where it is safe and warm by a member of staff and taken to the school office.
-All children are returned to the school office if the person collecting them is not at school.
+All children not collected within 10 minutes are brought into school and taken to the school office.

 If a child has not been collected from school, we will contact the parent/carer.
-If a child has not been collected by 3:45pm, we will enrol the child in the after-school club and parents will be charged accordingly.
+If a child has not been collected by 3:45pm, we will enrol the child in the after-school club, (spaces permitting) and parents will be charged accordingly.

-If the child is to be collected by someone other than the parent/carer, this must be indicated to the school office before 2.45pm.
+If the child is to be collected by someone other than the parent/carer, this must be indicated to the school office as soon as possible.
 Only adults - aged 16 years and over - and with suitable identification, will be authorised to collect children.
 In the event that someone else should arrive without prior knowledge, the school will telephone the parent/carer immediately and await their advice.